Min st-Cut Oracle for Planar Graphs with Near-Linear Preprocessing Time: Separating a pair of faces

 It remains to prove the required structure of the external cycles.

-\begin{Lem} The shortest external cycle is composed of a single edge $ab$ in the {\em unmodified} $\extDDG$ and a shortest path $\pi_{ab}$ between boundary vertices of $P_R$ in $G$ that does not cross $X$. \end{Lem}
+\begin{lemma} The shortest external cycle is composed of a single edge $ab$ in the {\em unmodified} $\extDDG$ and a shortest path $\pi_{ab}$ between boundary vertices of $P_R$ in $G$ that does not cross $X$. \end{lemma}

-\begin{proof} Let $C$ be the shortest external cycle that separates faces $f$ and $g$.
+\begin{proof} Let $C$ be the shortest external cycle that separates faces $f$ and $g$ -- as illustrated in Figure~\ref{fig:external}.
 By Theorem~\ref{thm:cross-cycle}, $C$ is a cycle that crosses $X$ exactly once, say at vertex $x$.
 Further, $C$ is a shortest path $P$ between duplicates of $x$ in the graph $G_X$.
 Since $C$ must separate $f$ and $g$, $C$ must enter $P_R$.
 Starting at $x$ and walking along $C$ in either direction from $X$, let $a$ and $b$ be the first boundary vertices that $C$ reaches.
 Let $\pi_{ab}$ be the $a$-to-$b$ subpath of $C$ that does not cross $X$.
 Since $C$ is a shortest path in $G_X$, $\pi_{ab}$ is the shortest path between boundary vertices as given in the theorem.

 Let $\pi_x$ be the $a$-to-$b$ subpath of $C$ that does cross $X$.
 By definition of $a$ and $b$, $\pi_x$ contains no vertices of $P_R$ except $a$ and $b$.
 Further, $\pi_x$ must be the shortest such path, as otherwise, $C$ would not be the shortest $fg$-separating cycle.
+Note that every path from $a$ to $b$ that does not contain other vertices from $P_R$ has to cross $X$ at least once.
 Therefore, $\pi_x$ must correspond to the edge $ab$ in $\extDDG$. \end{proof}

-In Section~\ref{section-holes} we will present a different method for computing external cycles that generalizes to disconnected pieces.